Beyond the Male Gaze: Photography and Feminist Theory

-In the late 1970s, women artists seized the camera, “wresting the means of production of the female image” from the hands of men, as one critic put it, deploying a medium that fabricates notions of gender and self-identity as a powerful tool for transformation and emancipation.
-These feminist works reimagined not only the possibilities of photographic self-expression, but also the kinds of subjects and environments thought to be deserving of aesthetic representation.
+In the late 1970s, women artists seized the camera, “wresting,” as one critic put it, “the means of production of the female image” from the hands of men.
+These feminist photographers turned a medium used traditionally to reinforce gender norms into a powerful tool of transformation and emancipation, reimagining not only the possibilities of photographic self-expression, but also the kinds of subjects and environments thought to be deserving of aesthetic representation.
 Self-portraiture became a strategy of dialogue and critique—as in Cindy Sherman’s provocative and playful recreations of generic female stereotypes and performances of femininity—as well as one of protest and rebuke, as in Jo Spence’s and, later, Hannah Wilke’s depictions of the ailing female body.
 The photography of Nan Goldin and, later, Laura Aguilar illuminates the intimate experiences and domestic spaces in which women’s lives are lived, precipitating radical shifts in how the stories of these lives are told and in how women can be seen in art institutions and the media.
 How did the medium of photography impact and partake in women’s struggle for visibility, self-definition, and equality in the 1970s and 80s?
 And, conversely, how did feminism shape the practice and discourse of photography in the same era?
 How do image-driven projects generally work to dismantle and also rebuild identity in the public sphere?
 And what are the lessons we can learn today from this generation of feminist photographers at a time when female bodies and bodily autonomy are (once again) under attack?

 Course ScheduleTuesday, 4:00-7:00pm PT (7:00-10:00pm ET)